yaoyao-liu/meta-transfer-learning/README.md

 To generate this dataset, you may use the repo [miniImageNet Tools](https://github.com/y2l/mini-imagenet-tools).

-### FC100
+### Few-shot CIFAR100 dataset

-For Few-shot CIFAR100 dataset, we will release the code to generate this dataset soon.
+We will release the code to generate this dataset soon.
 You may also generate it yourself with the splits provided by [TADAM](https://arxiv.org/pdf/1805.10123.pdf).

 ## Repo Architecture